 A dimmable ballast allows adjustment of the amount of power being supplied to the light.
 Most will allow either metal halide or high pressure sodium bulbs to be used without the need to change any settings.

-When an mh or hps bulb is turned off, wait at least 30 minutes for it to cool before turning it on again.
+When an mh or hps bulb is turned off, wait a few minutes for it to cool before turning it on again.

 With a dimmable ballast you can run a bulb at, or slightly below its rated wattage.